 Southern Coast Of Crete

-For Mykonos, we recommend the northern coast, while when it comes to Santorini, the areas of Vlychada, Baxedes, and Vothonas are good options to avoid the crowds.
+For Mykonos, we recommend the northern coast, while when it comes to Santorini, the areas of Vlychada, Baxedes, and Vothonas are good options to avoid crowds.

 Discover Any Of These Twelve Smaller Or Lesser-Known Greek Islands

-Only 10 minutes away by boat from Paros, the tiny island of Antiparos, in the center of the Aegean is a unique Cycladic Island to isolate, relax, and enjoy your summer in Greece.
+Only 10 minutes away by boat from Paros, the tiny island of Antiparos, in the center of the Aegean, is a unique Cycladic Island to isolate, relax, and enjoy your summer in Greece.

-Paxos, on the Ionian sea, is a beautiful small gem just a few miles ways from Corfu.
-In fact, the best way to reach Paxos is with a ferry departing from the port of Corfu.
-The capital of the island, Gaios, is a marvelous Greek village by the sea, made of small cobblestone alleys and picturesque, colorful houses.
+Paxos is a beautiful small gem on the Ionian sea just a few miles from Corfu.
+The island’s capital, Gaios, is a marvelous Greek village by the sea, made of small cobblestone alleys and picturesque, colorful houses.

-A beautiful central square is a great place for dinner, while the beaches in the area are really unique.
-For a more exciting experience, you can rent a boat and reach the even smaller Antipaxos Island, home to one of the most stunning turquoise seas all over Greece.
+The best way to reach Paxos is with a ferry departing from the port of Corfu.
+A beautiful central square is an excellent place for dinner, while the beaches in the area are unique.
+For a more exciting experience, you can rent a boat and reach the even smaller Antipaxos Island, home to one of the most stunning turquoise seas in Greece.